 Community Charter School of Cambridge is a combined middle/high school, serving students in grades 6 through 12.
 CCSC accepts new students in grades 6, 7, 8 and 9.
-We are currently holding lotteries for enrollment in the 2018-2019 school year for students entering into grades 6,7,8 or 9.
-Lotteries for the 2019-2020 school year will begin in January.
+We are currently holding lotteries for enrollment in the 2019-2020 school year for students entering into grades 6, 7, 8 or 9.
+Lotteries are held on the third Thursday of every month.

 Yes.
-CCSC will hold lotteries in the coming months and families are encouraged to apply.
-The wait list for 2018-2019 admission does not, however, carry over to the next year.
-All families must reapply if they would like to attend in 2019-2020.
+Lotteries for the current school year (2019-2020) will be run on Thursday afternoons as necessary.
+The wait list for 2019-2020 admission does not, however, carry over to the next year.
+All families must reapply if they would like to attend in 2020-2021.

 What is the application process?

-To apply for enrollment, we ask that you complete our lottery application.
+Lottery applications are due by 12pm on Wednesday to be included in our weekly Thursday lotteries.
+We will run lotteries each Thursday until we no longer have seats to fill.
 Applying online is easiest.
-Families that wish to complete paper applications can do so by picking up a copy at our front desk, completing it, and then returning it to the school by mail or fax 617-354-3624.
+Families that wish to complete paper applications can do so by picking up a copy at our front desk, completing it, and then returning it to the school by mail or fax (617-354-3624).
 All applications must be accompanied by acceptable proof of residency as listed on the lottery application.